 The Veirs Mill Corridor Master Plan has four identifiable districts with varying contexts, opportunities and challenges.
-These districts are Newport Mill, Connecticut / Randolph, Robindale and Twinbrook.
+These districts are Newport Mill, Connecticut / Randolph, Robindale and Twinbrook, as shown in Map 14.

 The plan considers land use, zoning, design and potential improvements to the public realm at the district level to evaluate the existing context, develop recommendations that strengthen the corridor and adjoining communities, and explore opportunities for additional density and alternative housing prototypes.